 Career Exploration, Leadership, & Life Skills (C.E.L.L.S.) is the youth development umbrella that houses a palette of semi-sequenced science, technology, engineering and mathematics (STEM) and leadership programs.
 Girls try on different STEM-related identities and are given the space to explore their own development through multiple pathways.

 Junior Mentoring is a leadership program where upper-middle and high school girls serve as co-teachers and mentors in K-8th grade science clubs.
-Junior Mentors also participate in a job preparation program once a month to learn and practice teamwork, communication skills and other critical 21st century skills.
+Junior Mentors also participate in a job preparation program to learn and practice teamwork, communication skills and other critical 21st century skills.

 —Junior Mentoring is open to all girls in grades 9-12, and girls in grade 8 who have previously been Science Club for Girls participants, or have prior experience as a peer leader.

 Challenge Teams are unique opportunities for teens to deepen their identity in STEM by working with like-minded young women through projects inspired by their interests and fueled by their creativity.
-Teams meet weekly with mentors, learning new skills through lab science, engineering, computer programming, journalism, and research.
+Teams meet weekly with mentors, learning new skills through engineering, computer programming, and research.

 Rocket Team, Tuesdays, 4:00 – 6:00pm

 We have an app for that!
-Girls interested in entrepreneurship and coding will work with mentors in business, computer science, and development to invent and market an app.
+Girls interested in entrepreneurship and coding will work with mentors in business, computer science, and development to invent and market an app at Akamai in Kendall Square.
 In the spring semester, they will use their skills to compete in the Technovation Challenge.
-More information about the Technovation Challenge can be found on their website.

 Sister Circle Workshops *only for Junior Mentors and Challenge Teams participants*